 Windshield wipers are another car part you can usually have installed for free (with purchase) at your local auto shop.
 Both Pep Boys and O’Reilly Auto Parts promote this on their websites.

 Warm weather will be here soon, and you don’t want to face it without A/C. An HVAC system check will ensure your air conditioning is in tip-top shape, so you can stay cool all the way through summer.

 - Examine your battery

 Check your battery for loose connections or signs of corrosion.
 If your battery isn’t clean, tight, and secure, it might be time for a new one.
 If your battery is more than three years old, have it tested and replaced if needed.
 Battery testing is a free service at many auto shops.

 Got allergies?
 Make sure your air filter isn’t making things worse.
 Change your air filter to keep the inside of your vehicle free from springtime irritants, like dust and pollen.
 Bonus: replacing your air filter can also boost your gas mileage and help you save with less frequent fill-ups!

 You already know to keep up with regular oil changes, but did you know other fluids need attention too?
 It’s really important to check your coolant levels after winter since this fluid will soon be working double-time to keep your car from overheating in the summer.

-If you haven’t looked at your insurance policy in a while, there’s a chance you could even be eligible for more car insurance discounts.
-Call 1-877-GO-DIRECT (1-877-463-4732) or visit a Direct Auto location near you to learn about discount eligibility and get a free, no-obligation car insurance quote today!
+After you follow these spring vehicle maintenance tips, don’t forget to freshen up your car insurance coverage too!
+If you haven’t looked at your auto policy in a while, there’s a chance your needs may have changed or you now qualify for more car insurance discounts.
+Call 1-877-GO-DIRECT (1-877-463-4732) or visit a Direct Auto location for a free quote.